upfluence/cfg/README.md

 To use a custom flag for a field you can add a flag struct tag.

-The `flags` provider is added by default with `cfg.NewDefaultConfigurator` for plain configurator you can add it like:
+The `flags` provider is added by default with `cfg.NewDefaultConfigurator`
+for plain configurator you can add it like :
 `cfg.NewConfigurator(flags.NewDefaultProvider())`

 You can refers to the [Examples!](#Example)
   - [flags](#flags-session)
   - [flags-booleans](#flags-booleans)

 More technical informations can be found into the package : `cfg/provider/flags`.
 Where some tests are already set into the `cfg/provider/flags/providers_test.go`.

 ### JSON input